joelll7/Wine-Quality-Analysis-Project/README.md

 # Wine-Quality-Analysis-Project
-A short course project identifying several different chemical factors that could influence the quality of wine.
+A short course project identifying several different chemical factors that could influence the quality of wine, and the extent to which each factor affects the quality.
 All of the context, additional information, and links for this project can be found in the "Wine Quality Project Report" file.
 The source code can be found in the wineproject.r file.
 Not all the code written in the source file was used for the project report.